 Licensees

 Licensees have the owner’s permission to enter but do not have any business purpose for their visit.
 This can include social guests.
-Owners must warn licensees of known dangers and refrain from willfully or intentionally causing injury.
+Owners have a legal responsibility to warn licensees of known dangers and refrain from willfully or intentionally causing injury.

 Invitees

-Invitees enter with permission for a reason that benefits the owner in some way, such as customers.
-For invitees, owners must use ordinary care to keep premises reasonably safe and warn of known dangers.
-Failures resulting in harm could lead to negligence claims.
+Invitees, such as customers, enter with permission for a reason that benefits the owner in some way.
+For invitees, owners must use ordinary care to maintain safe conditions on their premises and warn of known dangers.

 Besides the Property Owner, Who Else Could Be Liable for Your Injuries?